Saving & Spending Home & Auto

 fizkes/Adobe Frustrated depressed man holding head in hands

 A company or “agent” approaches you about selling your home, maybe even promising that they already have a buyer.
 However, they need administrative fees or money for taxes paid upfront before they can complete the sale.
-The unsuspecting property owner pays the fees, and then the scammer disappears.

-Red flags: anyone who asks you to pay fees upfront, especially if they offer you a “money-back guarantee” if the property isn’t sold.
+Red flags: Anyone who asks you to pay fees upfront, especially if they offer you a “money-back guarantee” if the property isn’t sold.

 How to avoid being scammed